-A photograph of my dog, taken by me and published on my website, was used on another website without my permission.
-The user is trying to promote her dog breed as superior to my own.
-The photo is not officially copyrighted.
-The woman refuses to take the photo down and her Internet service provider (ISP) refuses to "take sides" until I get a court order.
+I took a photograph of my dog and published it on my personal website.
+As I was surfing the Web, I noticed that the same photo was stolen and used on another website without my permission, on a dog food company's website.
+The photo is not officially "copyrighted."
+But the company refuses to take the photo down and its Internet service provider (ISP) says it doesn't want to "take sides" until I get a court order.
 Do I have any legal recourse?

-But this might be a good time to register your photo with the U.S. Copyright Office.
+Given the interest in the photo, this might be a good time to register it with the U.S. Copyright Office.
 Registration will enhance the value of your copyright and will be required if you decide to file a lawsuit.
 For registration forms and instructions, go to the Copyright Office website (www.copyright.gov).
-The fee is currently $45.
+The fee is currently $45 (as of early 2017).
 Unfortunately, it may take nine months or more for the registration to go through (unless you want to pay several hundred dollars more for an expedited registration).